Ross Minerd was born on April 23, 1902 in Smithfield, Fayette County, PA, the son of Charles B. and Ada (Tressler) Minerd.

 Sadly, Ruth died on May 12, 2011, at the age of 73, in Robert Wood Johnson University Hospital in Hamilton.
 Her remains were interred in Greenwood Cemetery Mausoleum in Hamilton.
 The Trenton Times said she was survived by nine grandchildren and six great-grandchildren.

-Granddaughter Marla Lesavage married (?)
+Daughter Marla Lesavage married (?)
 Wilson and Mustapha Sabri.

-Granddaughter Donna Lesavage married John Worek.
+Daughter Donna Lesavage married John Worek.

 ~ Daughter Grace Ann (Minerd) Bryner ~